 Just as the insurance companies have claims specialists advocating for their interests, it’s only natural that the insured should also hire a claims specialist of their own.
 There are times when the amount offered by the insurance company simply isn’t sufficient in covering the damages suffered.
 A public adjuster will work for the insured to right such wrongs.
 What’s more, public adjusters handle the heavy lifting during the claims process, allowing the homeowner or business owner to focus on rebuilding and getting life back to normalcy.

 Filing a Claim in the Event of Property Damage

 Studies show that you can benefit from consulting with a public adjuster, serving as your advocate for a property damage claim.
 There is no out-of-pocket upfront costs, and the adjuster will help you document damage, which is crucial in determining the amount you are paid by your insurance carrier.
 A 3rd party home insurance claim adjuster will have an understanding of the complicated terms included in insurance policies, so they can help you through the process.
 Bottom line: when you hire a public adjuster for your claim, your chances of getting a higher settlement from the insurance company increases.

+We hope we've helped you answer the question, "Should I hire a public adjuster?"
 If you want to make sure you maximize your results and get a fair settlement for your claim, you can hire a 3rd party home insurance claim adjuster.
 All Claims USA has a team of insurance adjusters who represent the people of Florida, not the insurance companies.
 Conveniently located in Boca Raton, Florida, we take the hassle out of insurance settlement negotiations.